ibm-cloud-docs/vpc/delete-vpc.md

 ## Follow this order when you delete a VPC
 {: #deleting-order}

 A VPC contains subnets and public gateways.
 A public gateway can be attached to one or more subnets in the VPC.
-A subnet also can contain virtual server instances (VSIs), and one VSI can have multiple network interfaces in different subnets within the VPC.
+A subnet also can contain virtual server instances, and one virtual server instance can have multiple network interfaces in different subnets within the VPC.
 Before a subnet can be deleted, any network interfaces in the subnet must first be deleted.
 A VPC contains security groups as well, but they are deleted automatically when the VPC is deleted.
 Address prefixes are attributes of a VPC, and they are deleted automatically, when the VPC is deleted.

 Follow this order when you delete a VPC: